Bears caged next to a restaurant in Sochi could find sanctuary in Romania

 The sanctuary has a 1.5 acre forest enclosure with a water pool, den and oak trees that is waiting for these bears.
 All we need now is for the Sochi authorities to agree to let these bears be moved to the sanctuary – and the funds to do it.

 The AMP are working with the World Animal Protection and the Big Hearts Foundation to lobby the Russian authorities to rescue the bears from the cages.
 The World Animal Protection are trying to raise the funds to move the bears from Russia to Romania (World Animal Protection ).

 Any update on progress with this rescue operation will be reported here.

-You can also read the full story of the rescued bears in the book – Bear Sanctuary, available at: http://amzn.to/pWBWaQ .
+You can read the full story of the Romanian bear sanctuary in the book – Bear Sanctuary, available at: http://amzn.to/pWBWaQ .